We’ve all felt it at one time or another, that looming cloud of depression just like the one on the pharmaceutical commercial.

 creating or purchasing aromatherapy incense or candles

-creating a massage oil by mixing with a carrier oil like jojoba
+creating a oil by mixing with a carrier oil like jojoba

 creating sachets from aromatherapy recipes that can freshen drawers and closets